-Tony's muttering could be heard from the inside and Agent Gray turned around.
+Tony's muttering could be heard from inside the apartment and Agent Gray turned around.
 "Can I help you with something, Mr. Stark?"

-Tony yanked open her blinds with a loud whir.
+He yanked open her blinds with a loud whir.
 "Just getting some light in here.
 Sunshine is very good for you.
-Also, this," he added as Agent Gray walked into the living room.
+Also, this," he added as Agent Gray walked toward him.
 There was suddenly a device in his hand and he punched it into her arm.